Bread Dad

 • Lightly beat eggs.

-• After mixing the wet ingredients, add them into the large mixing bowl with the dry ingredients.
+• Then add the remaining ingredients (except the cranberries).
 Stir with a large spoon or whisk until the batter is fully mixed.
+Do not overmix.

 • Add the dried cranberries after the batter has been completely mixed.
 Stir them into the batter with a wooden spoon.
 Make sure the cranberries are evenly spread throughout the batter.

 • After 10 minutes, remove the cranberry bread from the bread pan.
 Use oven mitts.
 Place the cranberry bread on a cooling rack in order to completely cool.
-This cool down may take 1-2 hours.
+This cool down may take 1 to 2 hours.
 Gently slide a silicon spatula between the cranberry bread and the bread pan walls if the cranberry bread is stuck in the pan.

 • Please read the tips section below for extra information on how to make this recipe successfully.